cubicdaiya/ngx_small_light/README.md

 ### Dynamic module

-You can also compile `ngx_small_light` as the dynamic module with `--add-dynamic-module` from nginx-1.9.11 and ngx_small_light-0.6.15.
+You can also compile `ngx_small_light` as the dynamic module with `--add-dynamic-module` in nginx-1.9.11 and ngx_small_light-0.6.15 or later.

 ```sh
 cd ${ngx_small_light_src_dir}